4423Q/ed-teaches-typing/lessons/01/README.md

 * Huge amount of free code out there in Javascript that you can use to get stuff done.
 * I know it pretty well

+### Resources
+For more information on javascript I recommend the [MDN JavasScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+It can be a little dense but it's probably the best resource out there for good information on every part of javascript.
+You should probably have some idea of what you're looking for before you go there, but the articles are very good.

 ### How do I run Javascript?

 Most web browsers have an easy way to run javascript built in (because Javascript runs on almost all webpages).